How do PPC Rules work? (Click here for Video)

 - You can apply one rule-set to multiple ad groups.
 However, an ad group can only have one rule-set attached to it

 When and how is a rule triggered?

-- The rule will check if a keyword has crossed the threshold once a day.
-If the threshold was crossed, but the condition is not yet met, the rule will continue to collect data each day (growing the threshold count) until the condition is met or until the keyword bid was changed by another rule.
+The rule will check if a keyword has crossed the threshold daily at night.
+If the threshold was crossed, but the condition is not yet met, the rule will continue to collect data each day (growing the threshold count) until the condition is met.

-- Once the threshold has been crossed and the condition is met, the rule will trigger the action and the threshold count restarts from 0.
+Once the threshold has been crossed and the condition is met, the rule will trigger the action and the threshold count restarts from 0.

 What happens after a rule is triggered?